zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Recent Changes

+### Logging Standardization (March 2025)
+- Established standard to always use the custom LoggingService instead of dart:developer or print statements
+- Updated DataswornLinkParser to use LoggingService for consistent logging
+- Enhanced logging with proper tags and context information for better traceability
+- Documented logging best practices in memory bank files

 ### Journal Editor Toolbar Enhancement (March 2025)
 - Added a Quest button to the journal editor toolbar for quick access to the Quest Screen
 - Fixed GameScreen to respect initialTabIndex when explicitly provided